Dr Dar Griffeth – Director

 Dar has been coaching indoor volleyball at the high school and club level for many years and continues to train and play competitively both indoor and on the beach.
-This is Dar’s 14th year to coach at 692 and he currently is a chiropractor who travels the country teaching seminars in sports injury and extremity adjusting.
+Dar began coaching for 692 in 2005 and he currently is a chiropractor who travels the country teaching seminars in sports injury and extremity adjusting.

 Dr Billy Carmack

-Billy has been playing and coaching volleyball for 25 years.
+Billy has been playing and coaching volleyball since 1995.
 After completing his basketball career at the University of North Texas where he received a Masters Degree in Sports Psychology, Billy followed his dream of playing professional beach volleyball and moved to South Florida to compete on various East Coast pro circuits for several years.
-Upon returning to the Dallas area to attend chiropractic school, he coached with 692 Beach in our second season and has been with us for 14 years.
+Upon returning to the Dallas area to attend chiropractic school, he coached with 692 Beach in our second season and has been with us since 2005.
 He has coached both indoor and beach volleyball at multiple levels and been involved with several championship teams and individuals.
 Billy is the owner of Carmack Chiropractic and Sports Therapy, specializing in the treatment of sports related injuries.

 Chuck began playing volleyball in college and played for the University of North Texas where he led the team in assists in 1991.
 Chuck began playing beach volleyball professionally during college and was one of the top players in Texas as well as an AVP ranked player sponsored by Sideout Sportswear from 1988-1993.

-Chuck got into coaching 8 years ago with 692 and has been coaching full time for the last 6 years.
+Chuck began coaching with 692 in 2009 and has been coaching full time since 2012.
 His passion and enthusiasm have made him a pillar of our program.
-Chuck is also an indoor coach with Extreme Volleyball.
+Chuck is also the Director of Coaching with Extreme Volleyball.